 - Does the applicant have at least $300,000 CAD of personal net worth readily transferable and completely unaffected by debts and/or other obligations?

-Applicants are assessed based on the number of years they have owned a business or worked as a senior manager in a business during the last five years as well as based on the type of management experience.
-Applicants may be awarded a maximum of 20 points based on business ownership and/or senior management experience
+Applicants are assessed based on the number of years they have owned a business or worked as a senior manager in a business as well as based on the type of management experience.
+Applicants may be awarded a maximum of 20 points based on business ownership and/or senior management experience.

 |Business ownership experience||Years||Points|